Co-Parenting: How to Make it Work + Tips

 It’s common for divorcing parents to drift apart after splitting up.
 Sometimes, it’s due to conflict, and sometimes it’s just life getting in the way.
 But no matter the reason, it’s the responsibility of both parents to ensure that their relationship with each other and their children remain strong.
 One way to accomplish this is by setting common ground.

-If you’re co-parenting after a divorce or after a bad breakup, you know that despite your best intentions, things can fall apart.
+This is essential, especially if you’re trying to integrate co-parenting into your lifestyle after a nasty divorce or a bad breakup.
+Despite your best intentions, things can fall apart, which is why you might need to take the larger picture into account.
 Children can be unpredictable; you probably feel like you’re always walking on eggshells.
 Co-parents can raise children in two different households, resulting in two completely different upbringings.
 Differences in parenting styles, different rules, and no end in sight can be a recipe for disaster, even for the best co-parents.

 Being a parent means putting your children’s needs first, and it’s not always easy.
 They can be stubborn, embarrassed, and moody, and they may not always share your parenting vision.
 But if you remind yourself why you’re doing this and what your child needs from you, you’ll be better able to motivate your child and stay focused on what is most important.